Kushs22/home-credit-default-risk-ml/README.md

 The dataset is too large to upload directly to this repository.
-You can download it from the following Google Drive link: https://drive.google.com/drive/folders/1BHq6eO5BbFvLYERgt8MGVuvC-XL3xx5G?usp=drive_link
+You can download it from the following Google Drive link: https://drive.google.com/drive/folders/1BHq6eO5BbFvLYERgt8MGVuvC-XL3xx5G?usp=drive_link Please download the Jupyter Notebook and the dataset separately, place them in the same folder, and then run the notebook locally

 Models Used: